yuedanlabs/icp-query-extension/README.md

 <span id="nav-3"></span>

-## Introductions
+## Introduction

 <!-- Fill in the detailed introduction about your project here -->
-ICP Query Extension is an open source browser extension for:
+ICP Query Extension is an open-source browser extension that allows you to conveniently query details for the current website you're visiting, including:
-  - ICP query
+ - ICP
-  - DNS query
+ - DNS
-  - Whois query
+ - Whois
-  - Server location and ISP lookup
+ - GEO (geographic location and ISP)

 <!-- > 👏 Now we can install the app in the chrome webstore: 👉 [ICP Query Extension](https://chrome.google.com/webstore/detail/icp-query-extension/plmfnmaihcmijdanpbondfejclejejfa) -->